maris-svirksts/ICP-Bootcamp/Module#02/cheatSheet.md

 ## Creating and Cloning Repositories

-Start a new repository or clone an existing one.
+Start with a new or an existing repository.

 - **Create a new local repository:**
   ```